 Individuals with spinal cord injuries that have caused paraplegia and quadriplegia face serious and complicated cases, not only medically and psychologically, but also from a legal standpoint.
 The attorneys at Lebowitz & Mzhen are ready to help those victims hurt by the thoughtless, careless or outright negligent actions of another person.
 Our main goal is to achieve the best possible outcome for each and every one of our clients.
 Whether the injury is caused by a car accident, a doctor’s or hospital’s medical mistake, pharmacy misfill, or an injury at a nursing home, we strive to provide full and utmost attention to every case.

-Lebowitz & Mzhen, LLC, is located in Owings Mills, Maryland, approx. 16 miles from Baltimore City.
+Lebowitz & Mzhen Personal Injury Lawyers, is located in Owings Mills, Maryland, approx. 16 miles from Baltimore City.
 Our main offices are situated at 10 Crossroads Drive, Suite 105, Owings Mills, MD, 21117, and can be found by taking the Jones Falls Expressway to Interstate 695 West.
 (Merge onto I-695 West/ Baltimore Beltway Outer Loop towards Pikesville and then go 4.4 miles to the MD-140 North exit (Exit 20) toward Garrison.)
 Taking Reisterstown Road/MD-140 West, go about 1.3 miles to Crossroads Drive and make a left-hand turn; take the first right onto Park Center Court.
 Make a left at the first available street and into the parking lot closest to our law offices.
 We are conveniently located on the first floor in Suite 105.